Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 contentMetadata: Object

-contentMetadata: { title: 'My content title', // Title will show on top right corner of player when available, also used for accessibility, Media Notifications and Google Cast description: 'My content description', // Used for accessibility, Media Notifications artist: 'My artist', // Used for Media Notifications album: 'My album', // Used for Media Notifications id: 'My id', // Used to uniquely identify media releaseDate: '2016-02-10', // Used for Google Cast (ISO 8601 date and/or time when the content was released) googleCastType: 'GENERIC', // Used for Google Cast (Availables values are 'MOVIE', 'TV_SHOW' or 'GENERIC') artwork: [ // Used for Media Notifications - if none provided the poster attribute will be used { src: 'https://dummyimage.com/96x96', sizes: '96x96', type: 'image/png' }, { src: 'https://dummyimage.com/128x128', sizes: '128x128', type: 'image/png' }, { src: 'https://dummyimage.com/192x192', sizes: '192x192', type: 'image/png' }, { src: 'https://dummyimage.com/256x256', sizes: '256x256', type: 'image/png' }, { src: 'https://dummyimage.com/384x384', sizes: '384x384', type: 'image/png' }, { src: 'https://dummyimage.com/512x512', sizes: '512x512', type: 'image/png' } ], poster: [ // Used for poster frame for the player - player will choose best image based device specificity 'https://dummyposter.com/1xDPR', // Used for device with 1 <= DPR < 2 (DPR = device pixel ratio) 'https://dummyposter.com/2xDPR', // Used for device with 2 <= DPR < 3 'https://dummyposter.com/3xDPR', // Used for device with 3 <= DPR < 4 'https://dummyposter.com/4xDPR' // Used for device with DPR > 4 - the higher DPR will be used for Google Cast poster frame ], endOfVideoPoster: [ // Used for end of video poster frame - player will choose best image based device specificity 'https://dummyendofvideoposter.com/1xDPR', // Used for device with 1 <= DPR < 2 (DPR = device pixel ratio) 'https://dummyendofvideoposter.com/2xDPR', // Used for device with 2 <= DPR < 3 'https://dummyendofvideoposter.com/3xDPR', // Used for device with 3 <= DPR < 4 'https://dummyendofvideoposter.com/4xDPR' // Used for device with DPR > 4 - the higher DPR will be used for Google Cast poster frame ], thumbnail: 'https://uri-to-thumnail', // Thumbnail for playlist or related duration: 'HH:mm:ss' // Duration for related }
+contentMetadata: { title: 'My content title', // Title will show on top left corner of player when available, also used for accessibility, Media Notifications and Google Cast description: 'My content description', // Used for accessibility and secondary title on top left corner of player artist: 'My artist', // Used for Media Notifications album: 'My album', // Used for Media Notifications id: 'My id', // Used to uniquely identify media releaseDate: '2016-02-10', // Used for Google Cast (ISO 8601 - example: 2022-07-13T08:16:31Z - date and/or time when the content was released) googleCastType: 'GENERIC', // Used for Google Cast (Availables values are 'MOVIE', 'TV_SHOW' or 'GENERIC') artwork: [ // Used for Media Notifications - if none provided the poster attribute will be used { src: 'https://dummyimage.com/96x96', sizes: '96x96', type: 'image/png' }, { src: 'https://dummyimage.com/128x128', sizes: '128x128', type: 'image/png' }, { src: 'https://dummyimage.com/192x192', sizes: '192x192', type: 'image/png' }, { src: 'https://dummyimage.com/256x256', sizes: '256x256', type: 'image/png' }, { src: 'https://dummyimage.com/384x384', sizes: '384x384', type: 'image/png' }, { src: 'https://dummyimage.com/512x512', sizes: '512x512', type: 'image/png' } ], poster: [ // Used for poster frame for the player - player will choose best image based device specificity 'https://dummyposter.com/1xDPR', // Used for device with 1 <= DPR < 2 (DPR = device pixel ratio) 'https://dummyposter.com/2xDPR', // Used for device with 2 <= DPR < 3 'https://dummyposter.com/3xDPR', // Used for device with 3 <= DPR < 4 'https://dummyposter.com/4xDPR' // Used for device with DPR > 4 - the higher DPR will be used for Google Cast poster frame ], endOfVideoPoster: [ // Used for end of video poster frame - player will choose best image based device specificity 'https://dummyendofvideoposter.com/1xDPR', // Used for device with 1 <= DPR < 2 (DPR = device pixel ratio) 'https://dummyendofvideoposter.com/2xDPR', // Used for device with 2 <= DPR < 3 'https://dummyendofvideoposter.com/3xDPR', // Used for device with 3 <= DPR < 4 'https://dummyendofvideoposter.com/4xDPR' // Used for device with DPR > 4 - the higher DPR will be used for Google Cast poster frame ], animatedPoster: 'https://uri-to-thumnail', // URI for animated poster thumbnail: 'https://uri-to-thumnail', // Thumbnail for playlist or related duration: 'HH:mm:ss' // Duration for related }

-Content metadata can be updated with our player API through the
+Content metadata can be updated with the

-APi methods.
+getter|setter.
 This can be useful when using the

 setSrc